zulhfreelancer/banjir-api/README.md

 ### Contribute

 Feel free to fork this project and improve it.
-Submit your Pull Request for merge review. :muscle:
+Submit your Pull Request for merge review.